arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### manifests/file_manifest

-The file\_manifest.csv matches the biosample\_id to each file in the data folders.
+The file_manifest.csv matches the biosample_id to each file in the data folders.
 Below is more detail about each section in the file:

-- biosample\_id is an ID number for each file.
-For some studies, each file is derived about specific biosamples, so we suggest using the sample id. ideally, biosample\_id links to the CHOP biobank.
-When you cannot link the the biobank, treat biosample\_id as the IDs you use for samples taken from participants.
+- biosample_id is an ID number for each file.
+For some studies, each file is derived about specific biosamples, so we suggest using the sample id. ideally, biosample_id links to the CHOP biobank.
+When you cannot link the the biobank, treat biosample_id as the IDs you use for samples taken from participants.
 For studies where there are no biosamples, the biosample_id can be the file name.
-- file\_type is the type of file, indicated by the file extension
+- file_type is the type of file, indicated by the file extension
 - protocol is only for omics data, select the omics data example below for more information
-- file\_path is the file path for each file in the \_data\* folders.
-File paths should start with _data/_ and end with the full file name with extension
+- file*path is the file path for each file in the \_data\* folders.
+File paths should start with \_data/* and end with the full file name with extension

-The **file_manifest.csv** may look differnt depending on the type of research.
-Please select what below if need need more information about omics data for this directory:
+The **file_manifest.csv** may look different depending on the type of research.
+Please select below if you need more information about either omics or clinical data for this directory: :

 - [ ] omics data
 - [ ] clinical data